 Why is search so widely used yet creates such a negative impact on user’s opinions?

-Most sites offer two different types of searches–“basic” and “refined” (also known as “advanced”).
+Most sites offer two different types of searches–“basic” and “refined” or “advanced.”
 In a “basic” search, you just enter a keyword without sifting through any pulldown menus of additional options.
 Depending on the engine, though, “basic” searches can be quite complex.

-Unless they are a search guru, the typical average Joe is often not going to use the advanced search.
-The reality is that these “advanced” search tools are rarely implemented and tend to be useless because it still applies the same keyword pairing principles.
-So you get more refined bad results, not more accurate results.
+Unless you are in marketing or know the skills of searching the average joe does not use the advanced search that often.
+When was the last time you used “advanced” search?
+Can you remember?
+The reality is these “advanced” search tools are rarely used, and they tend to be useless because it still applies the same keyword pairing principles.
+So you get more refined bad results not more accurate results.

-Unlike keyword search systems, natural language search systems focus on meaning and the natural way humans ask and offer answers to each other, not just what you say in a few words.
-Natural language is concept-based, which means it returns search hits on documents that are “about” the subject/theme you’re exploring, even if the words in the document don’t match at all the words you enter into the query.
+Unlike keyword search systems, Natural Language search systems focus meaning, the natural way humans ask and offer answers to each other, not just what you say in a few words.
+Natural Language is concept based which means it returns search hits on documents that are “about” the subject/theme you’re exploring, even if the words in the document don’t match at all the words you enter into the query.

-Natural language is what we use every day as a means of communication with other humans.
+Natural language is what we use as an everyday means of communication among humans.
 It has a syntax and complies with principles of economy and optimality.
-One of the biggest challenges in computer science today is the creation of a computer system that is able to understand our natural language.
+One of the biggest challenges in computer science is the creation of computers which are able to understand natural language.

-Inbenta applies NLP technology and the meaning-text theory to create software that understands natural language and implements a truly “intelligent” search experience for your website, using full statements instead of mere keywords.
+Inbenta applies the Meaning-Text Theory to create software that understands natural language and implements a truly “intelligent” search experience for your website using full statements instead of mere keywords.

-Natural language is the closest a search engine can get to “reading the minds” of internet users.
-By letting users express themselves in their own words, as they would when addressing a real human being, they will have the ability to use technology that understands what they are actually looking for rather than acting as a guessing machine.
-With natural language search, we can relieve user’s search engine fatigue and turn their search experience into an effective, positive, more human experience.
+Natural Language is the closest a search engine can get to “reading the minds” of internet users.
+By letting users express themselves in their own words, as they would when addressing a real human being, they will have the ability to use technology that understands what they are actually looking for rather then a guessing machine.
+With Natural Language Search we can relieve their search engine fatigue and turn their search experience into an effective, positive, more human experience.